ros-controls/roscon2022_workshop/README.md

    1. 🗒 Setting up URDF using XACRO for a robot
    2. 📝 Extending robot's URDF with `<ros2_control>` tag

-2. 🖥 Using *Mock Hardware* plugin for simple and generic testing of the setup (and how it can save you ton of time and nerves )
+2. 🖥 Using *Mock Hardware* plugin for simple and generic testing of the setup (and how it can save you ton of time and nerves)

    1. 🛠 How to setup *Mock Hardware* for a robot?
    2. 🔩 How to test it with a of-the-shelf controller?

-3. ⚙ Getting know the roles of the main components of *ros2_control* framework: *Controller Manager*, *Controllers*, *Resource Manager* and *Hardware Interface*
+3. ⚙ Getting know the roles of the main components of *ros2_control* framework: *Controller Manager*, *Controllers*, *Resource Manager* and *Hardware Interface* -- 30 min

 4. 🔬 Introspection of *ros2_control* system